MisterProtocol/RAND-editor/README.md

 library to multiplex input from the mouse.
 #### NCURSES versions
-Currently, the editor appears to compile and run without problems with the ncurses library versions 5.4 and 5.7, using the terminfo files distributed with those library versions.
+Currently, the editor appears to compile and run without problems with the ncurses library versions 5.4 and 5.7 using the terminfo files distributed with those library versions.

-The editor also compiles and runs with the 6.2 ncurses library, but we ran into a problem initializing mouse position reporting using the 6.2 distributed terminfo "xterm-256color" file.
+The editor also compiles and runs with the 6.2 ncurses library.
+We did run into a problem initializing mouse position reporting using the 6.2 distributed terminfo xterm-256color file with an old xterm terminal emulator that did not support the SGR xterm mouse protocol.
+The SGR protocol was implemented around 2015 and is now supported by most modern terminal emulators.

 (The issue, for those interested, is in the mouse initialization and parsing definitions used in the terminfo entries "XM" and "kmous".)

-An alternative, if using the terminfo files distributed with ncurses-6.2 is to compile and use the terminal definition "xterm-256color-a" in the "terminfo" subdirectory.
+An alternative, if using the terminfo files distributed with ncurses-6.2 with a xterm emulator lacking SGR support is to compile and use the terminal definition "xterm-256color-a" in the "terminfo" subdirectory.
 If this is compiled into "~/.terminfo", the editor will run without problems.
-Other alternatives are to use a XTERM setting of xterm-1002, xterm-1003, or xterm-x11mouse.
+Other alternatives are to use a TERM setting of xterm-color, xterm-1002, xterm-1003, or xterm-x11mouse.
 We also added a -mouseinit=value option to specify a custom mouse initialization.

 On the Mac, we recommend installing and using the third-party program "iTerm2", available at http://iterm2.com.
 Using "TERM=iTerm2", the editor runs fine when compiled against ncurses-6.2.
+However, if the editor is compiled against ncurses-5.4, it is necessary to "unsetenv TERMINFO_DIRS" for iTerm2 to work correctly.
+(Recent versions of iTerm2 include a private TERMINFO description file for "xterm-256color" which does not work well with versions of ncurses prior to 6.2.
+Unsetting the TERMINFO_DIRS environment variable, which is set by iTerm2, causes the system definition to be used.
+Unsetting this environment variable in .cshrc or .profile is feasible because the shell executes these after iTerm2 has set up the environment.)

 ### Filter Programs